JohannesSetiawan/StoryTell-Be/README.md

 5. Ratings

 ### Deployment with Docker
 There's already a Dockerfile for deployments with Docker.
 Can be used with docker compose.
-Docker images will be available later.
+Docker images will be available later with database.
+Create .env file first before running ```docker build```